 However, an increasing number of people are adopting a gluten-free diet, even if they do not have celiac disease or gluten allergy.
 But some recent studies have suggested that doing so may have adverse health consequences, such as raising the risk of developing type 2 diabetes.

-Researchers, led by professor Oluf Pedersen, of the Novo Nordisk Foundation Center for Basic Metabolic Research at the University of Copenhagen in Denmark, set out to investigate whether a diet low in gluten is beneficial for people who are not allergic to it.
+Researchers, led by professor Oluf Pedersen, of the Novo Nordisk Foundation Center for Basic Metabolic Research at the University of Copenhagen in Denmark,

 Prof. Pedersen and colleagues carried out a randomized trial of 60 healthy Danish adults aged between 22 and 65 years old who did not have celiac disease, diabetes, or any other disorders.